-- 8. Members of the Panel, other than ex officio members, are appointed by the Minister for a term of up to three years.
-Due to initial appointments being likely to be made in the pre-election period, these appointments will be of a temporary nature, with terms expiring on 1 March 15.
-Members may be reappointed by the Minister. - 9.
+- 8. Members of the Panel, other than ex officio members, are appointed by the Minister for a term of up to three years. ... - 9.
 A member may resign at any time by written notice to the Minister. - 10.
 The Minister may, by notice in writing to a member, remove the member from office for misconduct, inability to perform the functions of office, or neglect of duty.